delaneyj/grug/docs/config/index.md

 - **Type:** `boolean`
 - **Default:** `true` if `outDir` is inside `root`

-  By default, Vite will empty the `outDir` on build if it is inside project root.
+  By default, grug will empty the `outDir` on build if it is inside project root.
 It will emit a warning if `outDir` is outside of root to avoid accidentially removing important files.
 You can explicitly set this option to suppress the warning.
 This is also available via command line as `--emptyOutDir`.

 ## Dep Optimization Options